-If you do these exercises slowly and focus on breathing as deeply as possible, you will get more out of them.
+If you do these exercises slowly and focus on breathing as deeply as possible, you’ll get more out of them.
 Your form will be better, you’ll deliver much-needed oxygen to your muscles, your body will relax, and you’ll avoid holding your breath, which is easy to do if something is uncomfortable.

-Keep in mind that you should inhale on the easier phase of the movement, and exhale on the exertion phase of each exercise.
+Keep in mind that you should inhale on the easier phase of the movement and exhale on the exertion phase of each exercise.
 Specific benefits and directions are included in each exercise below.

 Having your hands higher than your feet and your body at an angle can be a good way to start a pushup regimen.
 As you get stronger, you can begin to lower the angle of your body.
 This will help you transition to full pushups more easily than going from knees to toes.
 A full plank engages the muscles differently, even at an angle.

-- Start in plank position, with your hands under your
+- Start in plank position with your hands under your

 - As you lower, inhale.

 Keep your elbows hugging in close to your body.
 Keep your focus on slowly

 with your legs at a 90-degree angle.
-Hold 1 weight in each hand and extend your
+Hold a weight in each hand and extend your

 - As you inhale, lower your arms out wide, until your

 - As you exhale, raise your hands until they meet above

 - Do 2 sets of 10.